 If, on the other hand, your boss cut the wage for all the hours you worked that week, she would be committing a wage and hour violation.

 For a reduction in your wages to be legal, you have to agree to the lower wage.
 But you can’t just say, “Nope.
 I think I’ll continue working at the higher wage.”
 In America, where employment is “at-will,” the only way for you to disagree with a new (lower) wage is by quitting.

 Can My Employer Deduct Money From My Paycheck?

 There are certain situations in which your employer can legally deduct wages from your paycheck to cover business-related expenses.

-But it’s never legal if the cut makes your hourly rate fall below the applicable minimum wage.
+On the other hand, it’s never legal if the pay cut makes your hourly rate fall below the applicable minimum wage.

 Certain deductions aren’t just legal, they’re required by law:

 - Federal and state income taxes